flatlandchurch/flatland-site-hugo/content/easter.md

 ### 9:30 and 11:00am

 Join us this Easter Sunday for an inspiring and purposeful service as we celebrate the resurrection of our Lord and Savior, Jesus Christ.
+If you have kids, drop them off at our kids' church for our Easter Palooza!

 ## Feed the World